roopikasrinivas/roopikasrinivas/README.md

 <br>
 👀  I code and I help others to collaborate, code and build products.
 <br>
 :books:  Masters in Software Engineering from BITS Pilani.
+Bachelors in Computer Science and Engineering from Bangalore University.
 <br>
 :black_heart:  I spend my time off hiking in the Himalayan mountains.
 Sometimes a beach soul.
 <br>